-In some cases, they work in jobs that requires great commitment, and thus part of their income is used to exchange for time that they could not spend taking care of their children or to decompress from a high stress life.
+In some cases, they work in jobs that require great commitment, and thus part of their income is used to exchange for the time that they could not spend taking care of their children or to decompress from a high stress life.

 A good metric to determine whether you are improving in this aspect of the equation is to track your surplus rate.

 To build greater wealth, we can aim to consistently improve our surplus rate.
 Try our best to optimize our expenses and not expand our expenses on goods & services that we care less about.
 Improve our income.